-- An Organisational Success Indicators framework - Information that must be reported to the Board of Trustees and the regularity of those reports e.g. Quarterly Management Accounts - Impact Monitoring (see page 10 below) - Policies, procedures and risk assessments - Human Resources policies, processes and reports - Meeting minutes - Specific strategies which flow from this document e.g. Communication Strategy
+- Impact Monitoring (see page 10 below)

+- Policies, procedures and risk assessments

+- Human Resources policies, processes and reports

+- Meeting minutes

+- Specific strategies which flow from this document e.g. Communication Strategy

 Ways of Working

 Our Ways of Working are embedded across the whole organisation; they connect what we do and how we do things with the principles in our strapline of Safety - Solidarity - Action for Change.